pragyanatvade/nerdsden-backup/content/posts/2019-01-06_9-software-design-lessons-i-learned-while-scaling-a-startup/index.md

 tags: Software Design,Startup,Software Development,Best Practices
 cover: cover.jpg
 author: Pragyan Tripathi
 metaDescription: Are you a software developer in an early stage startup?
-In this article you will learn how can you build reliable software applications single handedly.
-Start being great at software design now!
+Want to learn key lessons in software engineering to design reliable software architecture?
+Click to find out more!
-summary: Nine mantras for software developers to survive uncertainity and dynamism of a startup without losing their sleep over it.
+summary: Nine mantras for software developers to survive uncertainity and high frequency changes in a startup without losing their sleep over it.
 slug: 9-software-design-lessons-i-learned-while-scaling-a-startup
 published: 2019-01-06
-modified: 2019-01-09
+modified: 2019-01-10
 ---
 Over three years, I worked as a Backend Team Lead at [Elanic](https://elanic.in) _(India's Biggest Community For Buying and Selling)_.
 I learned a lot about software development during these _"firey"_ years of scaling Elanic from thirty users in August 2015 to three million users in August 2018.